mzazon/awesome-cloud-projects/gcp/adaptive-marketing-campaign-intelligence-vertex-ai-agents-workspace-flows/adaptive-marketing-campaign-intelligence-vertex-ai-agents-workspace-flows.md

 1. **Create Campaign Performance Data Schema in BigQuery**:

    BigQuery serves as the central data warehouse for all marketing intelligence, providing the scalable analytics foundation needed to process large volumes of campaign data from multiple sources.
-The schema design supports both real-time streaming inserts and batch data loads while maintaining query performance for AI agent analysis.
+The schema design supports both real-time streaming inserts and batch data loads while maintaining query performance for AI-powered analysis.

    ```bash
    # Create campaign performance table